 We have had instances in the past where a candidate has gone through the entire interview process and received an offer only to turn it down as their partner wasn’t interested in moving to Ireland.

-Needless to say, taking things that far only to turn down an offer doesn’t reflect too well on the candidate.
-It suggests that they didn’t really take the application process seriously enough.
-And that fact alone could very well affect their future prospects with the same employer or the recruiter in question.
+Needless to say, taking things that far only to turn down an offer for family reasons doesn’t reflect too well on the candidate.
+It suggests that they didn’t really take the application process seriously enough and that fact alone could very well affect their future prospects with the same employer or the recruiter in question.

 So if you’re applying for a role that involves a great deal of travel or a move overseas, then it’s probably a good idea to let your recruiter know that your partner or family are on the same page with regards to relocating.

 Your out-of-hours availability